ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 **Example 2: Declaring scalar UDFs with tables as input using Java**

 The following example illustrates the use of the `table as locator` input type.
-It shows a `create function` statement that declares a function called MyScalarFunc.
+It shows a `create function` statement that declares a function that is called MyScalarFunc.
 The Java™ implementation of the UDF is packaged inside the class com.ibm.test.udfs.TableConsumingScalarFunc.

 This UDF takes as input two lists of tuples and outputs a string value that concatenates the content of the two input tuple lists.
-The Java™ implementation of the UDF is included in [Implementing user-defined functions.
+The Java™ implementation of the UDF is included in [Implementing user-defined functions](#aql-user-def-imp).

 ```
 -- Declare a simple scalar function that turns two tables into a big string